Euphorbia Medusa Jellyfish Head Euphorbia

 (This plant comes in a 3.5 inch pot.
 You will receive a very similar plant to the one in the picture.
 It may or may not be blooming at the time of your purchase.
 The plant is shipped in its pot to prevent any damage to the roots).

-Soil: It does best in a mineral soil, but is tolerant of a wide range of soil types.
-Good drainage is essential.
+Euphorbias grow best in mineral soils but are adaptable to a wide range of soil types.
+A good drainage system is essential.

 Some of the information in this description has been found at desert-tropicals.com, llifle.com and cactus-art.biz

 |Scientific Name||Euphorbia Medusa|